 Today, we look at four iconic engagement ring styles inspired by Queen Victoria and the beloved pieces in her jewellery box.

-THE HALO RING
+THE CLUSTER RING

 One of Queen Victoria’s favourite and most recognisable jewels was a sapphire cluster brooch designed by Garrard, the London-based jeweller behind many of the royal family’s treasures.
 A wedding gift from her beloved Albert, Victoria wore the brooch proudly in her bridal portrait.